 In many cases, passing our exam is sufficient to meet the Mathematics entry requirements for degree programmes at the University of Amsterdam or other Dutch universities.
 However, because admission of students is the responsibility of the individual degree programmes, it is strongly recommended that you check with the admissions officer of the intended degree programme that you will indeed be admissible with a certificate of the Korteweg-de Vries Institute for Mathematics.

-The Winter e-course has been developed in such a way that you can do it alongside your work or school.
+The Autumn e-course and Winter e-course have been developed in such a way that you can do it alongside your work or school.
 The study load is at least 12 hours per week and we recommend spreading the study load over the week.
 Don't underestimate this, and stick to the weekly schedule.
 If you start to lag behind, it is very difficult to catch up and pass the exam.

-In these cases, you can get 25% extra time (i.e. 40 minutes) for the exam.
+In these cases, you can get 30 minutes extra time for the exam.
 We would like to see proof that you have one of the above impairments.

-You cannot use a graphing calculator for the exam.
+Can I use a calculator for the exam?